 For paper one, you will explore the following; medicine in Britain, c1250-present; and the British sector of the Western Front, 1914-18: injuries, treatment and the trenches.
 The medicine paper will develop ideas about the causes of illness, approaches to prevention and treatment, and case studies through a range of time periods.

-For paper two, you will focus on the following; early Elizabethan England, 1558-88; and superpower relations and the Cold War, 1941-1991.
-The Elizabethan study will explore government, religion, challenges to Elizabeth at home and abroad and Elizabethan society in the Age of Exploration.
+For paper two, you will focus on the following; Anglo-Saxon and Norman England, 1060-88; and superpower relations and the Cold War, 1941-1991.
+The Anglo-Saxon and Norman study will explore government, religion, challenges to William taking control of England after the Battle of Hastings.
 The Cold War study will focus on origins of the Cold War, Cold War crisis, and the end of the Cold War.

 For paper three, you will explore the following; Weimar and Nazi Germany, 1918-39.
 This study will explore the Weimar Republic, Hitler’s rise to power, Nazi control and dictatorship, and life in Nazi Germany, focusing on Nazi policies and their impacts.